fdonnet/ubik_accounting/README.md

 - Typed HttpClient to access the backend api
 - Tailwind config - Tailwind Flowbite design layout etc
 - A very minimal reverse proxy controller that allows components (automode) to call the backend api when they are WASM.
-- Some stuff about security (Token cache service, UserService with circuit, middleware)
+- Some stuff about security (Token cache service)

 In program.cs, you can access the config of: